Gain the experience and knowledge you need to be the strongest applicant you can for

 PSYC 111.
 Introduction to Psychology.
 3 Credits.

 A survey of the scientific study of behavior and mental processes, with consideration of the nature and scope of psychology as a science and a profession.
-F,S.
+F,S,SS.

 CHEM 341.
 Organic Chemistry I. 3 Credits.

 Designed for science and pre-professional students.
 Structure and bonding, acid-base reactions, nomenclature, stereochemistry, functional groups, alkanes, alkenes, alkynes, alkyl halides and alcohols.
 Application of spectrometric methods (NMR, IR and MS) for identification of organic compounds.
-Prerequisites: CHEM 122 with a grade of C or better and CHEM 122L; or CHEM 254 and CHEM 254L.
-Corequisite: CHEM 341L.
+Prerequisite: CHEM 122 with a grade of C or better and CHEM 122L; or CHEM 254 and CHEM 254L.
 F,S.

 BIMD 302.
 General Microbiology Lecture.
 2 Credits.